 Antonio Writes…

+Dear listeners, my journey into storytelling has been a magical one.
 First, with my mime training with Tony Montanaro and a bit with Marcel Marceau, taught me a lot about how body language communicates so eloquently.
 Not by translating a sentence into movement but rather the intention and essence of a narrative.
 Less is more.
 Then, I got a BA in theatre arts from The University of Southern Maine, there I learned some more about theatre .
 So, I started to tell orally but never forgetting the physical eloquence learned from mime.
 That mixed with my own creativity assured a very particular language.
 Such approach has given me the opportunity not only to go to the far corners of the world but to far corners of my own soul.
-The storytelling community is a Read the rest of this entry »
+The storytelling community is a Read more »

 Press Play to hear Brother Wolf speak with Limor Shiponi on striding towards storytelling mastery on the Art of Storytelling Show.